miguelvalero/DroneEngineeringEcosystem/README.md

 Configure the system interpreter (the versions of python to be used).
 See this guide:
 [Configure interpreter](https://www.jetbrains.com/help/pycharm/configuring-local-python-interpreters.html)

 You will have to install some packages during development.
 Look at this guide for this:
-Surely, some of the packages that are used in the project are not installed, for this, you must look at the following guide:
 [Installing packages](https://www.youtube.com/watch?v=zCO3KxV2zPI&ab_channel=PhilParisi)